Getting a good bike is hard… And getting a good bike when you weigh 300lb+ is even harder.

 You will be hard-pressed to find a better performing, more stable eBike suitable for fat or larger persons (above 300 lbs).

-A stronger 350W motor leads the way (that’s enough power to have it cruise at up to 20 mph) in this gem.
+The electric bike for 300 lb person has a stronger 350W motor that leads the way (that’s enough power to have it cruise at up to 20 mph) in this gem.

 I should add that the 36V 7.8Ah battery will give you up to 30 miles per charge, which is among the leading distances in eBikes designed for plus-sized people.

 Another one-of-a-kind feature of this bike for 300 lbs man is the 3 working modes- indeed, you can ride it as a normal bike when you want to burn fat, as an assisted bike (you get a little help when tired), or as a fully-fledged eBike, for instance, when you want a burst of speed.

 Above all, the bike for overweight people is made of superior materials thorough and thorough- from the strengthened aluminum alloy frame, double-walled rims, and a high-strength steel front suspension fork, to the reliable rear disc brakes, this is certainly for plus sizes.

 Features front and rear disc brakes (mechanical) for your safety, and fat tires for maximum comfort (by reducing the overall pressure of the bike by adding extra contact surface).

 - Easy to assemble.